ludivineConstanti/pixiji-gatsby/mdDocumentation/researchOrganisation.md

 b_Fixed => Everything that is used on a lot of pages, not as an individual custom element, but as is (menu...)
 b_Pages => Everything that has its own url path (home...)
 c_Illustrations => Illustrations and the function that process them
-dPartials => Things that takes a lot of space and are reused in the pages
+d_Partials => Things that takes a lot of space and are reused in the pages
 e_Interactives => Small interactive elements (buttons...)
 e_Statics => Small elements that are not interactive

 ## Naming

 I first thought about removing the "Reducer" or "Actions" at the end of the file name, to make it shorter, since they were in the reducers and actions folder anyways, but I changed my mind after clicking a few times on the files in the reducer folder, thinking I was going to find the component.

+### Update

+This stopped being relevant after I started using redux-toolkit

 ## CSS